 An arrow marks a major peer-reviewed archival publication.

 - Anke Brocker, Simon Voelker, Tony Zelun Zhang, Mathis Müller and Jan Borchers.
 Flowboard: A Visual Flow-Based Programming Environment for Embedded Coding.
 In Extended Abstracts of the 2019 CHI Conference on Human Factors in Computing Systems, CHI EA '19, ACM, New York, NY, USA, May 2019.

 - Christian Cherek, Anke Brocker, Simon Voelker and Jan Borchers.
 Tangible Awareness: How Tangibles on Tabletops Influence Awareness of Each Other’s Actions.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems, CHI '18, pages 298:1–298:7, ACM, New York, NY, USA, 2018.

 - Anke Brocker.
 Tangible Awareness - How Tangibles on Tabletops Influence Spatial and Situational Awareness.
-Masters's Thesis, RWTH Aachen University, Aachen, September 2017.
+Master's Thesis, RWTH Aachen University, Aachen, September 2017.

 - Anke Brocker.
 Repurposing Everyday Objects as Controllers Using Signifiers.
 Bachelor's Thesis, RWTH Aachen University, Aachen, March 2015.